Ten Lesser-Known Mythological Beings Found in Scandinavian Culture

 Scandinavian mythology consists of a variety of different Northern European traditions and beliefs, primarily in the areas of modern-day Norway, Finland, Sweden, Iceland, Denmark, and the Faroe Islands.
 The Scandinavians and Northern Germanic tribes who used to inhabit this section of the world practiced Norse religion around the late 8th century to the 11th century.
 Tribes such as the Franks, Angles, and Saxons all practiced similar variations of this religion, and many common creatures as well as stories are found across these beliefs.
 These creatures have been derived from the few remaining texts scattered across Iceland and Northern Europe, primarily works such as the Prose Edda, Poetic Edda, and the Heimskringla, all written by Snorri Sturluson.

 Beliefs were also spread by the word of mouth, which also makes it hard for historians to retrieve information about the Scandinavian people.
 The influx of Christianity into Europe also affected the Scandinavians' culture.
 Many tribes were completely wiped out or were forced to convert to Christianity, abandoning their previous customs.
 Many of their written texts were destroyed during these invasions.
-Fortunately enough for researchers, the few texts remaining provide a good insight on the culture, history, and folklore found in Northern Europe during these times.
+Fortunately enough for researchers, the few texts remaining provide a good insight into the culture, history, and folklore found in Northern Europe during these times.
 This list compiles the more gruesome, twisted, and unfamiliar creatures that the Scandinavian peoples recognized.

 In Sweden, infanticide was a fairly common crime amongst poor mothers.
-The reasoning behind it was either the family was not wealthy enough to afford feeding another child or the mother had conceived the baby outside a marriage.
+The reasoning behind it was either the family was not wealthy enough to afford feeding another child or the mother had conceived the baby outside of marriage.
 Adultery was frowned upon and drove people to take extreme measures such as murdering their own infant.
 Mothers would abandon the babies in secluded areas, where they would never be found.
-Mylings were also supposedly denied baptism, which was why they could not rest in peace and were forced to haunt the living.
+Mylings were also supposedly denied baptism, which was why they could not rest in peace, and were forced to haunt the living.

 They would lurk in forests or brooks, waiting for wanderers to torment.
 In some beliefs, Mylings would haunt through an excruciating wailing sound, that would drive villagers crazy.
 Mylings were also known to deliberately jump onto peoples' backs and force them to carry them to the nearest graveyard, so they could finally rest in peace.
 Once the duo reached the graveyard, the Myling would demand them to dig a grave and bury them properly, something they were denied when they were alive.
 If the unlucky victim was unsuccessful, the Myling would kill them in a furious rage.